Digilent/digilent-vivado-scripts/README.md

 ### 1. Creating a New Project
 1. Create a new Vivado project at an arbitrary location on your computer.
 When exporting to and launching SDK, make sure to use exported locations and workspaces that are not "Local to Project".
 2. Create a repository on Github for your project.
 Use the naming convention "\<board\>-\<variant number\>-\<project name\>" (for example: "Zybo-Z7-20-DMA").
 Do not have Github create a gitignore file for you.
 Clone the repository (I do this using git bash and the "git clone ..." command).
 3. In a command line interface (git bash) cd into the repository directory.
-Call "git submodule add https://github.com/artvvb/digilent-vivado-scripts" (FIXME).
+Call "git submodule add https://github.com/Digilent/digilent-vivado-scripts".
-4. Call "python ./digilent_vivado_scripts/git_vivado.py checkin -x \<path to XPR\>".
+4. Call "python3 ./digilent-vivado-scripts/git_vivado.py checkin -x \<path to XPR\>".
 This command can be called from anywhere in your filesystem, with relative paths changed as required.
 This will also create a gitignore file for the repository.
 5. If required, in Xilinx SDK, right click on your application project's src folder and select "Export".
 Use this to copy all of the sources from "\<app\>/src" to "\<project repo\>/sdk/appsrc".
 6. Create a README for the repo that specifies what the project is supposed to do and how to use a release archive for it.
 7. Add, commit, and push your changes.